 We also look at smarter Email structure and practices that can reduce the time employees spend processing Email.
 There is no magic solution but with some effort and imagination teams can use these ideas to collectively come up with ways to use their time more productively.

 1. Use Rules for Decision Making and Filing

-The Rules functionality can be used to automatically process Emails.
-You set conditions that an Email meets and a certain action is taken.
-That may sound complex but with a little practice and testing, rules can be mastered quickly.
+Use the Rules functionality to automatically process Emails.
+If you set the conditions that an Email meets, a certain action is taken.
+That may sound complex but with a little practice and testing, you can master rules.
 Most rules either: 1) organise messages or 2) notify you of their arrival.
-An example rule is “to move messages from a Newsletter subscription into a Newsletter folder”.
+An sample rule is “to move messages from a Newsletter subscription into a Newsletter folder”.

 These Emails don’t require immediate action but their arrival can often interrupt our focus on priority tasks.
-By using a rule you can ignore them until you chose to read them.
-Low priority tasks can be scheduled into a short gap in your calendar or when your energy levels are low.
+By using a rule you ignore them until you chose to read them.
 The rule helps you take control and use your time productively.
+Schedule this low priority task into a short gap in your calendar or when your energy levels are low.

 - Identify Emails from your most important clients and send them to the top of your Inbox.